MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 **Consideration** | **Details**
 --- | ---
 **Pros** | Both the app VMs will be moved to Azure without changes, making the migration simple.<br/><br/> Since Contoso is using a lift and shift approach for both app VMs, no special configuration or migration tools are needed for the app database.<br/><br/> Contoso can take advantage of their investment in Software Assurance, using the Azure Hybrid Benefit.<br/><br/> Contoso will retain full control of the app VMs in Azure.
 **Cons** | WEBVM and SQLVM are running Windows Server 2008 R2.
-The operating system is supported by Azure for specific roles (July 2018).
-[Learn more](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines).<br/><br/> The web and data tiers of the app will remain a single point of failover.<br/><br/> SQLVM is running on SQL Server 2008 R2 which isn't in mainstream support.
-However it is supported for Azure VMs (July 2018).
-[Learn more](https://support.microsoft.com/help/956893).<br/><br/> Contoso will need to continue supporting the app as Azure VMs rather than moving to a managed service such as Azure App Service and Azure SQL Database.
+The operating system is supported by Azure for specific roles.
+[Learn more](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines).<br/><br/> The web and data tiers of the app will remain a single point of failure.<br/><br/> SQLVM is running on SQL Server 2008 R2 which isn't in mainstream support.
+However it is supported for Azure VMs.
+[Learn more](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-2008-eos-extend-support).<br/><br/> Contoso will need to continue supporting the app as Azure VMs rather than moving to a managed service such as Azure App Service and Azure SQL Database.

 <!-- markdownlint-enable MD033 -->

 ### Migration process

-Contoso will migrate the app front-end and database VMs to Azure VMs with the Azure Migrate Server Migration tool agentless method.
+Contoso will migrate the app front-end and database VMs to Azure VMs using the Azure Migrate Server Migration tool agentless method.

 - As a first step, Contoso prepares and sets up Azure components for Azure Migrate Server Migration, and prepares the on-premises VMware infrastructure.
 - They already have the [Azure infrastructure](./contoso-migration-infrastructure.md) in place, so Contoso just needs to add configure the replication of the VMs through the Azure Migrate Server Migration tool.